NativeScript/nativescript-app-templates/packages/template-master-detail-kinvey-ts/README.md

-# NOTE: This template is currently a work in progress.
-We do not recommend using it for a production app just yet.

 # Known Issues:
 - To use this template with iOS Simulator you need to manually enable `Keychain Sharing` in the target settings’ Capabilities tab in XCode